vishvAsa/notes/knowledge-preservation.md

 ### 6k+ yr
 #### Ceramic microfilms
-Ceramic microfilm [MOM project], which is a rock-hard sheet 8 x 8 inches (20 × 20 cm) holds 5 million characters of text that could be read with a 10x magnifying lens.
+Ceramic microfilm [MOM project](), which is a rock-hard sheet 8 x 8 inches (20 × 20 cm) holds 5 million characters of text that could be read with a 10x magnifying lens.

 The tablets can withstand alkali and acid environments, but also temperatures up to 1300 degrees Celsius.
 A laser is then used to etch character, full-colour graphics.